rubixfr00b/text-mmo/README.md

 ### Code review

 When you have deemed your feature complete, remove the "in development" label and add "code review".
-Maintainers will now assess the implementation of your feature to ensure it is clean and bug-free.
+Maintainers will now assess the implementation of your feature and work with developers to ensure it is clean and bug-free.

 ### All done!